duncan-f/duncan-f.github.io/src/content/posts/hack-the-box-writeup-shoppy.md

 - 22 (ssh)
 - 80 (http) We get a domain in here [shoppy.htb](http://shoppy.htb)

+We can't access the IP address on our browser, so we have to add it to our hosts **/etc/hosts**.

-We continue our enumeration with a gobuster probe that gives these results :
+We continue our enumeration with a `gobuster` probe that gives these results :

 ```shell
 gobuster -u http://shoppy.htb/ -w /usr/share/seclists/Discovery/Web-Content/directory-list-2.3-medium.txt -x php,txt,html